 Unemployment security

-In order to receive unemployment benefits, you must provide more detailed information for a labour policy statement, if necessary.
+In order to receive unemployment security, you must provide more detailed information for a labour policy statement, if necessary.
 Respond to requests for clarification by the deadline.

 When you are an unemployed job seeker, unemployment security financially ensures your ability to apply for work and improves your chances of entering or returning to the labour market.